Packard Bell Console Stereo Value Guide

 The typical price range for Packard Bell Console Stereo is $150 - $250 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The operational status of the internal electronic components, specifically the tube amplifier and the record player's motor and needle.
+• Operational status of the internal electronic components, including the radio tuner and record player motor.

 How to Identify Packard Bell Console Stereo?

-• Look for the original Packard Bell Electronics Corporation logo or nameplate typically found on the tuner face or inside the cabinet lid.
+• Look for the distinctive Packard Bell Electronics Corporation logo, typically found on the radio dial or the interior record player deck.

 History of Packard Bell Console Stereo